Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Introduction

-SIMP\,J01365662+0933473 (\simp hereafter) is a nearby ($6.118 \pm 0.017$\,pc; \citealt{eDR3}) T2.5 brown dwarf discovered in 2006 at the Observatoire du Mont Megantic with the wide-field near-infrared camera CPAPIR as part of SIMP ({\it Sondage Infrarouge de Mouvement Propre}) proper-motion survey \citep{Artigau2006}.
-Further observations revealed a rotation period of $2.414 \pm 0.078$\,hr, a peak-to-peak \hbox{$J$-band} amplitude of $\sim$50 mmag, and significant evolution of lightcurve between each observations \citep{Artigau2009,Croll2016,Yang2016,Plummer2024b}.
-These properties make \simp the brightest isolated T dwarf and an ideal target to study brown dwarf atmospheric variability.
-Measurements of $v \sin{i}$ constrained its inclination to \hbox{$80^{+10}_{-12}$}$^\circ$ \citep{Vos2017}.
-Further kinematic measurements identified \simp to be part of $\sim$200\,Myr Carina-Near moving group which allowed to estimate its mass of $12.7 \pm 1.0$\,M$_{J}$ using brown dwarf evolutionary models \citep{Gagne2017}.
-The same work also estimated that \simp could have already depleted half of its deuterium content.
-Given its mass at the planet-star boundary, \simp has been called a free-floating planet.
+SIMP\,J01365662+0933473 (SIMP 0136 hereafter) is a nearby ($6.118 \pm 0.017$\,pc; \citealt{eDR3}) T2.5 brown dwarf discovered in 2006 at the Observatoire du Mont-M\'egantic with the wide-field near-infrared camera CPAPIR as part of the Sondage Infrarouge de Mouvement Propre (SIMP) proper-motion survey \citep{Artigau2006}.
+Further observations revealed a rotation period of $2.414 \pm 0.078$\,hr, a peak-to-peak \hbox{$J$-band} amplitude of $\sim$50\,mmag, and significant evolution of the lightcurve between each observations \citep{Artigau2009,Croll2016,Yang2016,Plummer2024b}.
+These properties make SIMP 0136 the brightest isolated T dwarf and an ideal target to study brown dwarf atmospheric variability.
+Measurements of $v \sin i$ constrained its inclination to \hbox{$80^{+10}_{-12}$}$^\circ$ \citep{Vos2017}.
+Further kinematic measurements identified SIMP 0136 to be part of the $\sim$200\,Myr Carina-Near moving group, which allowed estimation of its mass of $12.7 \pm 1.0$\,M$_{J}$ using brown dwarf evolutionary models \citep{Gagne2017}.
+The same work also estimated that SIMP 0136 could have already depleted half of its deuterium content.
+Given its mass at the planet--star boundary, SIMP 0136 has been called a free-floating planet.
 Multiple ground- and space-based observations confirmed its variability across multiple rotations \citep{Artigau2009,Croll2016,Yang2016,Plummer2024b,McCarthy2025}.
 General circulation models (GCMs) predict that this variability is mainly caused by patchy cloud layers \citep{Tan2021b}.
-It is believed that different cloud decks form and dissipate at different time scales, rotate in and out of the view and hover over each other in different configurations \citep{Apai2013,Metchev_2015,Apai2017, Vos_2023}.
+It is believed that different cloud decks form and dissipate at different timescales, rotate in and out of view, and hover over each other in different configurations \citep{Apai2013,Metchev_2015,Apai2017,Vos_2023}.